$50,000 Gift Match Announced!

 Examples of the important work we are doing:

 - Leading efforts to address the impact of COVID-19 on immigrant survivors of domestic and sexual violence by bringing advocates together, sharing resources and strategies, and pushing Congress to change its policies to recognize COVID's impact on survivors.

-- Building on the litigation coordination project begun by Sejal Zota by (1) teaching and encouraging our field to litigate in federal court, (2) assigning litigation newcomers to experienced litigator mentors, and (3) spearheading key litigation that forces DHS transparency and accountability for its policy attacks on survivors.
+- Coordinating a new project that teaches the field to litigate in federal court, pairing litigator newcomers with litigator mentors, and spearheading key litigation that forces government's accountability for its policy attacks on survivors.

-- Teaching and encouraging our field to build collaborations of "unusual" allies at the state and local level.
-Enduring local alliances help us mobilize against emerging attacks on survivors, seek advances of immigrant survivors' rights on many levels, and build a progressive federalist bulwark against encroaching Executive authoritarianism.
+- Building local alliances of "unusual" allies at the state/local level to help mobilize against emerging attacks on survivors and immigrants generally, and build a progressive federalist bulwark against encroaching Executive authoritarianism.

 1. Is this a new strategy or project seeking to change systems, policies, laws or practices?

 2. Is it not supported by current financial sources?